AlexBaier/bachelorthesis/data_analysis/README.md

 for the definitions of class and root class in context of this tool.

 ## How use the scripts?
-You need to download a JSON dump from [https://dumps.wikimedia.org/wikidatawiki/entities/]().
+You need to download a JSON dump from [https://dumps.wikimedia.org/wikidatawiki/entities/](https://dumps.wikimedia.org/wikidatawiki/entities/).
 Unpack the JSON dump.
 (Warning: In November 2016 the file had a size of ~100GB.
-In future releases it will only increase.)
+In future releases the size will only increase.)

 Set the file paths in `config.py` to suit your needs.
 `JSON_DUMP_PATH`  should at least point to the current location